tink3rtanner/opc/README.md

 **Future Features**
 - 'scene' load (samples, tape, and presets all at once)
-- name & update tapes (text input is going to be ugh.)
+- update tapes (text input is going to be ugh.)
 - aiff parser (theres some cool goodies in .aiff metadata)
 - count file capacity of op1 sampler/drum (how close are you to the magic 42?)
 - copy to external drive
 - google drive backup
-- midi chords
 - drum sample remove whitespace